seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     $ stack build

-It will tell you where the executable is, but it's easier to run it with `stack exec`
+It will tell you where the executable is, but it's easier to run it with `stack exec`.
+It will run anything in your `main` function.

     $ stack exec my-project
     Hello bobby!